On 22nd July 2021 the Business and Planning Act 2020 ("the Act") received Royal Assent and took immediate effect.

 Grant/Refusal of Licence

 If a local authority determines an application before the end of the determination period (which is 7 days, beginning with the first day after the end of the consultation period) the authority can specify the duration of the licence, subject to a minimum duration of 3 months.
 The expectation is that local authorities will grant licences for 12 months or more unless there are good reasons for granting a licence for a shorter period such as plans for future changes in use of road space.
+Licences will be granted subject to

-If a licence is ‘deemed’ granted because the authority does not make a decision on an application before the end of the 14-day determination period, then the licence will be valid for a year.
+If a licence is ‘deemed’ granted because the authority does not make a decision before the end of the 14-day determination period, then the licence will be valid for a year.
 However, if, when implemented, a licence that has been deemed granted does not meet the conditions set out in the legislation or any local conditions, it can be revoked at any time on the grounds that it has breached the conditions.

 Appeals against decision

-There is no statutory appeal process for these decisions.
+Currently, there is no statutory appeal process for these decisions.

 Enforcement of conditions